Interview Prep · by talent · Martial Arts

 Lead time — when the trial is still weeks out

-• Confirm CCA records and any martial-arts-related primary school achievements are accurate on the DSA portal entry.
-MOE pulls these directly from the primary school; missing entries undercut the application.
+- Confirm CCA records and any martial-arts-related primary school achievements are accurate on the DSA portal entry.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+Gaps in the primary school's records are worth catching early.
 Email the primary school CCA teacher or year-head to verify.

 Tapering — final week